-The North-east India small group tour includes a number of spectacular highlights.
+The North-East India Explorer tour includes a number of spectacular highlights.

 For more details, click the ‘Top 5’ or ‘Itinerary’ buttons above!
 If you’re keen to experience this tour, please call or send an email.
 Or, to book, simply fill in the form on the right hand side of this page.

 To see other Odyssey tours that include India, just click this link!

 - Travel in Darjeeling will be via non-a/c jeeps due to local conditions.
 Similarly transportation in Assam & Meghalaya is by Toyota Innova.

 Overview: We meet at Kolkata Airport and transfer to our hotel.

 Overview: After breakfast at our hotel we transfer to Kolkata Airport to board our flight for Bagdogra.
 We meet on arrival at Bagdogra Airport and transfer to Darjeeling by coach.